jax-ml/jax/docs/notebooks/Common_Gotchas_in_JAX.md

 +++ {"id": "eoXrGARWypdR"}

-However, raising an error on other accelerators can be more difficult.
-Therefore, JAX does not raise an error, instead the index is clamped to the bounds of the array, meaning that for this example the last value of the array will be returned.
+However, raising an error from code running on an accelerator can be difficult or impossible.
+Therefore, JAX must choose some non-error behavior for out of bounds indexing (akin to how invalid floating point arithmetic results in `NaN`).
+When the indexing operation is an array index update (e.g. `index_add` or `scatter`-like primitives), updates at out-of-bounds indices will be skipped; when the operation is an array index retrieval (e.g. NumPy indexing or `gather`-like primitives) the index is clamped to the bounds of the array since __something__ must be returned.
+For example, the last value of the array will be returned from this indexing operation:

 ```{code-cell} ipython3
 ---